chuckstack/chuckstack.github.io/src-ls/terminology.md

 ## SuperClerk

 A superclerk is someone performing a role who desires to better automate and perfect their role thus propeling the whole team to a new level performance.
-A superclerk seeks out the tools and the opportunity to do more with less.
+A superclerk seeks out the tools and the opportunity to do more.
 A superclerk can be anyone with a job to do.
 They can be an AP/AR Clerk, Sales Representative, Machinist, Controller, Manager, etc...

 The best way to describe a superclerk is by example.
 Imagine a team of AP and AR clerks.
 The team spends the majority of the day transcribing data.
 A superclerk emerges thinking there must be a better way.
 The superclerk does the following: